meethune/VectorRelay/README.md

 # 🛡️ Threat Intelligence Dashboard

-A real-time threat intelligence aggregation and analysis platform powered by Cloudflare Pages, Workers AI, D1, Vectorize, and GitHub Actions.
+A real-time threat intelligence aggregation and analysis platform powered by Cloudflare Workers, Workers AI, D1, Vectorize, and native cron triggers.

+> **✨ Migrated from Pages to Workers** - This project now runs on Cloudflare Workers with native cron triggers, eliminating the need for GitHub Actions and providing better performance and developer experience.

 ## ✨ Features